mrodrigues17/leetcode_algorithms/palindrome_number/palindrome_number.md

 - Using the digits stored in a list, compare the first and last digits and traverse through the list.
 If they are all matches, then the number is a palindrome.
 If there is at least one mismatch, the number is not a palindrome

+Performance on Leetcode:
+Runtime: 83 ms, faster than 48.23% of Python online submissions for Palindrome Number.
+Memory Usage: 13.3 MB, less than 63.86% of Python online submissions for Palindrome Number.